chaotic-aur/notes/README.md

 - Used to fix up AUR packages or PKGBUILDs which we don't control ourselves.
 - Every folder represents a package.
 To fix a package with `pkgname=somepackage` the folder would be `somepackage`.
 Likewise, several conditions can trigger actions.
 - Several possibilities to proceed to exist:
   - `PKGBUILD.append`: everything in there is going to be the updated content of the original PKGBUILD.
 Fixing `build()` as is easy as adding the fixed `build()` into this file.
 This can be used for all kinds of fixes.
-If something needs to be added to an array, this is as easy as `makedepend+=somepackage`.
+If something needs to be added to an array, this is as easy as `makedepend+=(somepackage)`.
   - `interfere.patch`: a patch file that can be used to fix either multiple files or PKGBUILD if a lot of changes are required.
 All changes need to be added to this file.
   - `prepare`: A script which is being executed after the building chroot has been set up.
 It can be used to source environment variables or modify other things before compilation starts.
-    - If somethign needs to be set up before the actual compilation process, commands can be pushed by inserting eg. `$CAUR_PUSH source /etc/profile`.
-Likewise, package conflicts can be solved, eg. as follows: `echo y | pacman -S nftables`
+    - If somethign needs to be set up before the actual compilation process, commands can be pushed by inserting eg. `$CAUR_PUSH 'source /etc/profile'`.
+Likewise, package conflicts can be solved, eg. as follows: `$CAUR_PUSH 'yes | pacman -S nftables'`
   - `on-failure.sh`: A script that is being executed if the build fails.
   - `on-success.sh`: A script that is being executed if the build succeeds.
-- Incrementing `pkgrel` can be done by downloading the PKGBUILD (`chaotic get somepackage`), increasing its pkgrel temporarily (`chaotic bump somepackage`) and building it afterward (`chaotic` mkd somepackage`).
+- Incrementing `pkgrel` can be done by downloading the PKGBUILD (`chaotic get somepackage`), increasing its pkgrel temporarily (`chaotic bump somepackage`) and building it afterward (`chaotic mkd somepackage`).
 - The `chaotic bump` command syncs the incremented pkgrel back to the interfere repo, which means it will be available for all other builders too.
 This can be useful for mass rebuilds as well, eg. in the case of Python version updates.

 ## Handling the [toolbox](https://github.com/chaotic-aur/toolbox)